 Did you stand in line on Black Friday to find bargains for those on your gift list?
-Feel the frenzied rush to shop?
-Since there is one less shopping week between Thanksgiving and Christmas this year than is typical, you are probably experiencing some pressure to locate the right thing at the right price, especially for your children.
+Still feeling the frenzied rush to get everything done?
+Most of us experience some pressure to locate the right thing at the right price, especially for our children.

 We are supposed to be happy and joyous, but the demands of the holidays can quickly sap energy and enthusiasm.
 Racing around with tired, cranky children, and attempting to please too many people in our lives within the same compressed period can be nothing short of overwhelming.
 As a parent, you will most likely identify with these parenting mistakes.
 I know I made most of them at different points in my children’s lives.

-Here are 5 easily made holiday parenting errors—and how to thwart them:
+Here are 5 easily made holiday parenting errors—and how to avoid them:

 1. Giving into “I Have to Have it” Pleas